-- Check that all clinical encounters are recorded on RIMANI or other record system by the treating clinician - Complete the 'end-of-day' report on RIMANI.
-If it is not possible to prepare the 'end-of-day' report, enter all required information on the MRB3 form(s), bring these to the Managing Executive's attention and fax these to the BHA Medical Department immediately - Notify the CMA by telephone of all RED entries and details of all Riders attending hospital.
-If unable to reach the CMA, leave a voice message with this information along with the SRMO's name and return contact number. - Ensure the Notification of Injury Protocol is followed - Confirm with the nominated representative of the Managing Executive when the Medical Staff can be released and when appropriate, stand down all Medical Staff
+- Check that all clinical encounters are recorded on RIMANI or other record system by the treating clinician - Complete the 'end-of-day' report on RIMANI or Medical Report Form A. If it is not possible to prepare the 'end-of-day' report on RIMANI, enter all required information on the MRB3 form(s), bring these to the Managing Executive's attention and fax these to the BHA Medical Department immediately - Notify the CMA within three hours by telephone/text of all RED entries and details of all Riders attending hospital.
+If unable to reach the CMA, leave a voice message with this information along with the SRMO's name and return contact number. - Ensure the Notification of Injury Protocol is followed - Confirm with the nominated representative of the Managing Executive/Point-to-Point Organising Committee when the Medical Staff can be released and when appropriate, stand down all Medical Staff

-Duties of the Nurse
+Duties of the Nurse (Licensed Racecourses only)

-19. On race days a nurse must:

-- Be compliant with paragraphs 5 to 8 inclusive and local SO - Continuously occupy the JMR (unless deployed elsewhere by the SRMO in an emergency) until stood down by the SRMO after the last race - Ensure that JMR equipment and supplies are at all times immediately available and compliant with BHAGI 11 - At all times whilst on duty have access to radio communication
+- 19. On race days a nurse must: - Be compliant with paragraphs 5 to 8 inclusive and local SO - Continuously occupy the JMR (unless deployed elsewhere by the SRMO in an emergency) until stood down by the SRMO after the last race - Ensure that JMR equipment and supplies are at all times immediately available and compliant with BHAGI 11 - At all times whilst on duty have access to radio communication - If a nurse is not available the role may be filled by a doctor or paramedic in exceptional circumstances (short notice delay/illness)